dunyuliu/EQdyna/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+To be determined (An exmaple may look like: This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details)

 ## Reference
 Duan, B. (2010).
 Role of initial stress rotations in rupture dynamics and ground